rsahlin/super-performance-sprites/README.md

 - I solved by adding an empty project.properties file in the Android project root, chosing 'Properties-Android' and selecting a valid SDK.

-Maven - update project,or clean build to get rid of any trailing errors.
+Maven - update project, or clean build to get rid of any trailing errors.

 Gradle - make sure you have run 'gradle publishToMavenLocal' for dependent libraries 'vecmath', 'graphics-engine' and 'graphics-by-opengl'

-This project depends on:
-graphics-by-opengl
-vecmath
-graphics-engine